 Salvador Dalí, Marc Chagal, Giorgio de Chirico:

-First time in Latvia, original works of Salvador Dalí, Marc Chagal and Giorgio de Chirico, inspired by Biblical themes are now in Latvia, Center of Contemporary Art, Riga and is realized in partnership with Collection Kesauri.
-Exhibition is open from 10.10.2015 to 31.01.2016 and is featuring 96 original works of one of greatest masters of our time.
+Following the success of this exhibition in Latvia, and first time in Poland, original works of Salvador Dalí, Marc Chagal and Giorgio de Chirico, inspired by Biblical themes are now in in Dalineum - Centrum Salvadora Dali, Poznań and is realized in partnership with Collection Kesauri.
+Exhibition is open from 01/09/2016 to 04/02/2017 and is featuring 96 original works of one of greatest masters of our time.

 Exhibition Salvador Dalí, Marc Chagal, Giorgio de Chirico: Biblical themes from Collection Kesauri consists of works by artist, which evoke the shocking and surreal dreamlike image of the early twentieth century.
 The exhibition offer the possibility to admire original lithographs, sculptures, medals, serigraphs on silber and silk and executed on other medias original works of greatest artist of our age - all on religious themes.
 That show us how religion had an important part in Dali's spiritual life and have found expression in the masterpieces created by him.

-Curated by Kesauri Aleksandre, Kessaouri Vassili, produced and organized by SIA Art Expo in partnership with the Collection Kesauri.
+Curated by Mgr.
+Kesauri Aleksandre and Mgr.
+Kessaouri Vassili, produced and organized by Art Expo S.I.A. in partnership with the Collection Kesauri.

 Project that sets out to attract families, youths, clients, and employees to the world of art by offering reduced tickets to exhibitions, events, and art and culture related activities.

 After a number of detailed introductions to artist and his period, the exhibition is divided into eight thematic sections: